xkyanari/megura-js/README.md

 - `/start`: Initiate creating own character.
 - `/transfer`: Transfer IURA to another user.

+- `!tweet`: Post a tweet from your server Twitter account (configured from /setup).
+- `!purge`: Remove x amount of old messages in a channel.

 ## Contributing

 If you'd like to contribute to the project, please follow these steps: